michelleconville/bakery-lane/README.md

 *   Onyx #3C3C3C

-Cotton candy is used through out the site, mainly on the navigation bar and the footer.
+Cotton candy is used throughout the site, mainly on the navigation bar and the footer.
 The midnight green is used for the text which includes the logo.
 Piggy pink, White and Onyx are used as background colours.
 All colours are used to style the buttons.

 ### Fonts
 The fonts used are Montserrat and Hind.
 Montserrat is used for the logo and the headers and Hind for the rest of the website.
 Fonts were imported from [Google Fonts](https://fonts.google.com/).
-The backup font of sans-serif was used incase the fonts do not load for the user.
+The backup font of sans-serif was used in case the fonts do not load for the user.

 ### Structure
 The *Bakery Lane* website is structured in a user friendly and easy to learn way.
 Upon arriving to the website, the user sees a navigation bar with the logo on the left-hand side and the navigation links to the right.
-The navigation bar and footer is located on all pages created.
+The navigation bar and footer are located on all pages created.

 The website consists of four pages:
 *   The homepage has a hero image with a call-to-action button and two sections for types of cakes and flavours